 Here is one of the best parts about this breed – they very rarely get sick!
 In fact, some studies have shown that they are probably resistant to many of the potentially deadly diseases that can affect chickens, like Newcastle disease, Marek disease, and possibly even Avian influenza.

-The scientists are even doing some research on what genes make them resistant to these illnesses, and the potential findings can help many of the other disease-prone breeds to become more resilient and healthy.
+Scientists are even doing some research on what genes make them resistant to these illnesses, and the potential findings can help many of the other disease-prone breeds to become more resilient and healthy.

 Their roots help them to do very well in hot weather so they are a great breed to have if you live in some of the tropical parts of the world.
 However, they do not do very well in cold weather.
 If you live somewhere cold, provide them with a heating lamp during the winter months and keep your eye on them for any potential signs of weakness.

-Unlike among many other breeds, roosters tolerate each other, so you can have two or three roosters in your flock.
+Unlike many other breeds, roosters tolerate each other, so you can have two or three roosters in your flock.
 The younger ones will need some time to adjust but they will all eventually get along with each other.

 Hens are not particularly broody, so you may want to have a broody hen in your flock if you want to keep making more Egyptian Fayoumi chickens.
 They can start getting broody when they are two or three years old but you cannot count on that.